jsor/string-formatter/README.md

     `2` for `name_mr`, `3` for `name_mrs`, `4` for `name_miss`, `5` for `name_ms`.
 * `%t`
-    If the preceding field descriptor resulted in an empty string, then the empty string, else a space (or any other string defined in `$nameParts`).
+    If the preceding field descriptor resulted in an empty string, then the empty string, else a space (or any other string defined in `$values`).

-The array argument `$nameParts` can define a value for each field descriptor.
+The array argument `$values` can define a value for each field descriptor.
 The keys can be either the descriptor character or a named key.

 The following keys are supported.